-When it comes to the online world, it’s important to remember that people’s attention span is short which means they’re likely going somewhere else if they don’t find anything interesting or appealing in a website.
+When it comes to the online world, it’s important to remember that people’s attention span is short.
+That means they’ll go somewhere else if they don’t find anything interesting or appealing.

 Keep in mind that your ads will direct people back to your website.
-If the page they arrive at is outdated and not user-friendly, chances are they won’t buy any of your products and they’ll just go somewhere else.
+If the page they arrive at is outdated and not user-friendly, chances are they won’t buy any of your products.

-It’s important to take all of these into consideration before implementing your advertising strategy because customers would be more encouraged to buy if they’ve got everything they need right at their fingertips.
+It’s important to take all of these into consideration before implementing your advertising strategy.
+Customers would be more encouraged to buy if they’ve got everything they need right at their fingertips.